-"Ellipses," or three spaced periods. indicate the omission of words from a quoted passage.
+"Ellipses," or three spaced periods, indicate the omission of words from a quoted passage.
 Together on the same line, they should include additional punctuation when applicable, such as a sentenceending period.
-Use ellipses carefully as borrowed material should always reflect the meaning of the original
+Use ellipses carefully as borrowed material should always reflect the meaning of the original source.

-(specifically, scientific knowledge) may have been for the moderns; postmodern knowledge allows for a sensitivity to differences and helps us accept those differences rather than proffer a driving urge to eradicate or otherwise unify them (xxv).
-Lyotard notes that science, then, no longer has the power to legitimate other narratives (40); it can no longer be understood to be the world's singular metalanguage because it has been "replaced by the principle of a plurality of formal and axiomatic systems capable of arguing the truth of denotative statements . . ."
-(43).
-Lyotard is invested in these (deliberately plural) systems, these "little narratives" (61) that operate locally and according to specific rules, and he calls them "language games."
-The modern (or, more accurately, postmodern) world is too complex to be understood beneath the aegis of one totalizing system, one goal imposed through one grand narrative: "There is no reason to think that it would be possible to determine metaprescriptives common to all of these language games or that a revisable consensus like the one in force at a given moment in the scientific community could embrace the totality of metaprescription regulating the totality of statements circulating in the social collectivity" (65).
-Paralogy, learning how to play by and/or to challenge the rules of a specific language game is the means fit for postmodernity, not consensus, according to Lyotard (66).
+stopped existing in our postmodern world but that they no longer carry the same currency or usefulness to the people creating and living by and through them.
+One of the key theoretical understandings driving this change is that, according to Lyotard, postmodern knowledge is not "a tool of the authorities" as knowledge (specifically, scientific knowledge) may have been for the moderns; postmodern knowledge allows for a sensitivity to differences and helps us accept those differences rather than proffers a driving urge to eradicate or otherwise unify them.
+14 Lyotard notes that science, then, no longer has the power to legitimate other narratives; 15 it can no longer be understood to be the world's singular metalanguage because it has been "replaced by the principle of a plurality of formal and axiomatic systems capable of arguing the truth of denotative statements "16 Lyotard is invested in these (deliberately plural) systems, these "little narratives"17 that operate locally and according to specific rules, and he calls them "language games."
+The modern (or, more accurately, postmodern) world is too complex to be understood beneath the aegis of one totalizing system, one goal imposed through one grand narrative: "There is no reason to think that it would be possible to determine metaprescriptives common to all of these language games or that a revisable consensus toward metanarratives."
+Lyotard is not suggesting that totalizing narratives suddenly collectivity."18 Paralogy, learning how to play by and/or to challenge the rules of a specific language game is the means fit for postmodernity, not consensus, according to Lyotard.
 Ultimately, in his invocation of plural systems rather than a singular system, Lyotard's attitude toward grand narratives invites a way of thinking and a way of understanding the world with inferences of a networked logic.
 Stephen Toulmin, too, tackles an understanding of contemporary sociality based on (competing) systems rather than a singular hegemonic system.